oroinc/documentation/dev_guide/web_api/index.rst

 HTTP Header Specifics
 ^^^^^^^^^^^^^^^^^^^^^

-As mentioned in the `Authentication <./data-api#authentication>`__ section, to successfully perform an API request, it is important to provide the correct **Content-Type** and **Authentication** parameters, e.g.:
+As mentioned in the `Authentication`_ section, to successfully perform an API request, it is important to provide the correct **Content-Type** and **Authentication** parameters, e.g.:

 .. code-block:: http
+    :linenos:

     GET /api/users HTTP/1.1
     Content-Type: application/vnd.api+json
     Authorization: WSSE profile="UsernameToken"
     X-WSSE: UsernameToken Username="...",PasswordDigest="...", Created="...", Nonce="..."

 Also, by providing additional requests header parameters, it is possible to retrieve additional information, such as the total number of records per certain resource for GET and DELETE methods or a total number of affected records for the DELETE methods.
 The **X-Include** request header can be used for such purposes.

 The following table describes all existing keys for the X-Include header.

 +-------------+-----------------+---------------------------+-----------------------------------------+
 | HTTP Method | X-Include key   | Response Header           | Description                             |